AsiaWi/snap-it-up-frontend/README.md

 ![ADD_ADVERT](https://res.cloudinary.com/dmod5eglu/image/upload/v1706210440/ADD_ADVERT_xq08lz.png)

 - This feature allows user to add their own advert/entry.
-Available through nav bar 'sell !t' option.
-The following fields have been added to form once entered the sell it:
+Available through nav bar 'sell !t' link.
+The following fields have been added to the form:
   - Activity Title - optional , this has been made optional as there is already a lot of other content to describe item like tags, which could be easier for users to express then thinking of a title.
   - Currency- set to GBP and disabled as the page is a UK website
   - Add image- required